crocozyabra/brew/docs/Support-Tiers.md

 We may assist the maintainers/contributors/developers of such packages to fix bugs with the Homebrew formula/cask/tap system, but we are not responsible for resolving issues when using that software.

 Bugs that only manifest when using third-party formulae/casks may be closed.

+## Future macOS Support

+Apple has announced that macOS 26 Tahoma will be the last version of macOS that runs on Intel x86_64.
+As a result, Homebrew will also drop macOS Intel x86_64 support in future.

+Here's the timescale for planned future Tier support:

+- Today (August 2025):
+  - Tier 1: macOS 15 Sequoia, 14 Sonoma, 13 Ventura on Apple Silicon and Intel x86_64
+  - Tier 2: macOS 26 Tahoma
+  - Tier 3: macOS 10.11 El Capitan - 12 Monterey
+  - Unsupported: macOS 10.10 Yosemite and earlier
+- September 2025:
+  - Tier 1: macOS 26 Tahoma, 15 Sequoia, 14 Sonoma on Apple Silicon and Intel x86_64
+  - Tier 3: macOS 10.15 Catalina - 13 Ventura
+  - Unsupported: macOS 10.14 Mojave and earlier
+- September 2026:
+  - Tier 1: macOS 27, 26 Tahoma, 15 Sequoia on Apple Silicon
+  - Tier 3: macOS 11 Big Sur - 14 Sonoma on Apple Silicon, macOS 11 Big Sur - 26 Tahoma on Intel x86_64
+  - Unsupported: macOS 10.15 Catalina and earlier
+- September 2027:
+  - Tier 1: macOS 28, macOS 27, macOS 26 Tahoma on Apple Silicon
+  - Tier 3: macOS 12 Monterey - 15 Sequoia on Apple Silicon
+  - Unsupported: macOS 11 Big Sur and earlier on Apple Silicon, macOS on Intel x86_64